Let’s admit it: bike trailers are BORING. They are also wide and difficult to maneuver.

 One thing that I really like about the Weehoo is the ability to use it to haul more than just your child, and we often chose to take it with us on big outings for just this purpose.
 We’ve used it on overnight bike camping trips, and have used it on day trips to haul the kiddo’s bike, towels, a picnic, spare clothes, snacks, etc.

 We have the regular iGo Turbo which has good storage space in the form of two pannier bags.
 There is also space between the seat and the rear wheel (if the seat isn’t slid all the way back), which allows for you to get creative strapping stuff on.

 If you want even more storage or if you are going to primarily use the Weehoo for bicycle touring, consider the Venture version.
 It has even more space for stowing gear.

 We are a mountain biking family, and as such, our primary attraction to the Weehoo is the ability to take it off-road, even on singletrack.
-When P started outgrowing the iBert, the Weehoo was the logical next step.
-Our Weehoo has been on many, many miles of singletrack, doubletrack, and dirt roads.
+When our son started outgrowing the iBert, the Weehoo was the logical next step.
+Our Weehoo went on many, many miles of singletrack, doubletrack, and dirt roads.
 It is a solid choice for mountain biking families.